compintell/Mooncake.jl/.github/pull_request_template.md

 <!--
-    Thank you for opening a pull request to Tapir.jl!
+    Thank you for opening a pull request to Mooncake.jl!
     Please note that this project operates the following policy: any time a PR is merged which modifies code in the src directory, a release must be made.